bytecodealliance/wasmtime/cranelift/docs/metaref.rst

 Entity references
 -----------------

-Instruction operands can also refer to other entties in the same function.
+Instruction operands can also refer to other entities in the same function.
 This can be extended basic blocks, or entities declared in the function preamble.

 .. autoclass:: EntityRefKind